Isible/citadel/resources/docs/hir/casting.md

 ## Type suffixes

-When using literals like strings and numbers, you might want to excplicitly type them (type suffix).
+When using literals like strings and numbers, you need to excplicitly type them (with type suffixes).
 In rust for example you can achieve it like this:

 ```rust
 fn test() {